 Playwright and picture book author Rachel Eugster shares her admiration of Shirley Jackson, her use of Scrivener as a writing tool, and her love of games, stories, and spindles.
-Featuring interview leftovers not included in the Cabin Tales podcast, edited into a 20-minute continuous segment.
-All ages.
+20-minutes.

 [1:20] Interview with Rachel Eugster

 CA: Do you read your own work out loud?

 RE: Yeah. … I have this enormous Scrivener file with bits of chapters and cards … Scrivener I have found to be a helpful container … Everyone who writes book says the only thing you learn in writing a book is how to write that book.
 And you have to learn how to write the next book all over again. …